Getting a Mortgage In Ireland

 Author: Pete Mugleston

-Ireland and the UK are both part of the Common Travel Area, meaning that citizens from either country are welcome to live and work in the other, without needing a visa or residency permit.
+Ireland and the UK are both part of the Common Travel Area, which means that citizens from either country are welcome to live and work in the other without needing a visa or residency permit.

-As a result, it’s not unusual for people living in the UK to want a mortgage to buy a property in Ireland, either because they’re an Irish citizen planning to move home at some point, or a British citizen wanting a home in the EU.
-These mortgages aren’t as easily available as you might hope, but we’ll explain how to find one.
+As a result, it’s not unusual for people living in the UK to want a mortgage to buy a property in Ireland, either because they’re an Irish citizen planning to move home at some point or a British citizen wanting a home in the EU.
+These mortgages aren’t as readily available as you might hope, but we’ll explain how to find one.

 Can UK residents get a mortgage in Ireland?

-To get an Irish mortgage, you’ll usually need to live and work in Ireland.
+You’ll usually need to live and work in Ireland to get an Irish mortgage.
 If you don’t, you’ll need to find a non-resident mortgage (regardless of where you have citizenship).
 The Irish mortgage market is smaller than the UK, and non-resident mortgages aren’t offered by all lenders, so there aren’t many of these available.

 You are more likely to be able to get a non-resident mortgage if: